Crop Seasons in India: Rabi, Kharif and Zaid

 Monocropping:

 Farmers practice monocropping when they cultivate the same crop on the same plot of land year after year in the cropping seasons in India.
 By this time, in this technique, farmers grow regular crops over their whole farm.
-Then, to maximize farm profitability overall, the farmers plant only their most profitable crop, utilizing the same machinery, pest control, seed, and growing techniques across the whole farm in the cropping seasons in India.
+Then, to maximize farm profitability overall, the farmers plant only their most profitable crop, utilizing the same machinery, pest control, seed, and growing techniques across the whole farm in the crop seasons in India.

 Mixed Cropping: